crcandia/candia_lab/content/en/home/image.md

 # Order that this section appears on the page.
 weight: 10

-title: Computational Research in Social Sciences Lab at UDD-Chile
+title: Computational Research in Social Science Lab at UDD-Chile
 # subtitle: Advancing Collective, Artificial, and Augmented Intelligence through research in Human and Social Behavior